 TL;DR More MCPs is not better Claude Code.
 Every server injects its tool surface into the context and forces the agent to pick from a wider menu each turn.
 Five well-chosen servers beat any top-fifty ranking.
 My pick: GitHub (issues and PRs), Context7 (versioned docs, no hallucinations), Figma Desktop + Chrome DevTools (the autonomous frontend feedback loop), DBHub (Postgres, MySQL, SQLite).
 The rest you install when their absence starts to hurt, not before.

 Every blog and Reddit thread offers its "top 50 MCP servers for Claude Code".
 The uncomfortable truth is that more connectors actively penalize: context fills with tool definitions the agent will never use, the per-turn decision space doubles, and remote servers add latency that compounds when you chain three calls.
-Anthropic ships Tool Search to mitigate it, but the principle still holds — curation beats catalog.
+Anthropic ships Tool Search to mitigate it (it defers tools and changes half of this equation), but the principle still holds — curation beats catalog.

 The result